ParaloomPARALOOM

 Devnet

-paraloom validator start --network devnet --config ./validator.toml
+./target/release/paraloom validator start --config ~/.paraloom/validator.toml

 Verifying release binaries